-10.1.5 Uniform Communication API
+11.1.5 Uniform communication API

-ESMF is developing a single API for shared and distributed memory that, unlike MPI, accounts for NUMA achitectures and does not treat all processes as being identical.
-It's possible for users to set ESMF communications to a strictly message passing mode and put in their own OpenMP commands.
+ESMF has a single API for shared and distributed memory that, unlike MPI, accounts for NUMA achitectures and does not treat all processes as being identical.
+It is possible for users to set ESMF communications to a strictly message passing mode and put in their own OpenMP commands.

-The goal is to create a programming paradigm that is performance sensitive to the architecture beneath it without being discouragingly complicated.
+The goal is to create a programming paradigm that is peformance sensitive to the architecture beneath it without being discouragingly complicated.

-10.2 Superstructure
+11.2 Superstructure

-The ESMF superstructure layers in an application furnish a unifying context within which user components are interconnected.
+The ESMF superstructure layer in a unifying context within which user components are interconnected.
 Classes called Gridded Components, Coupler Components, and States are used within the superstructure to achieve this flexibility.
-We describe these classes below:

-10.2.1 Import and Export State Classes
+11.2.1 Import and export State classes

-User code components under ESMF use special interface objects for component to component data exchanges.
+User code components under ESMF use special interface objects for Component to Component data exchanges.
 These objects are of type import State and export State.
-These special types support a variety of methods that allow user
+These special types support a variety of methods that allow user code components to do things like fill an export State object with data to be shared with other components or query an

 Figure 2: A typical building block for an ESMF application consists of a parent Gridded Component, two or more child Gridded Components, and a Coupler Component.
-The parent Gridded Component is called by an Application Driver.
-All ESMF components have initialize, run, and finalize methods.
-The diagram shows that when the Application Driver calls initialize on a parent Gridded Component, the call cascades down to all of its children, so that the result is that the entire "tree" of components is initialized.
+The parent Gridded Component is called by an application driver.
+All ESMF Components have initialize, run, and finalize methods.
+The diagram shows that when the application driver calls initialize on a parent Gridded Component, the call cascades down to all of its children, so that the result is that the entire "tree" of Components is initialized.
 The run and finalize methods work the same way.
-In this example a hurricane simulation is built from ocean and atmosphere Gridded Components.
-The data exchange between the ocean and atmosphere is handled by an ocean-atmosphere Coupler Component.
-Since the whole hurricane simulation is a Gridded Component, it could be easily be treated as a child and coupled to another Gridded Component, rather than being driven directly by the Application Driver.
-A similar diagram could be drawn for an atmospheric model containing physics and dynamics components, as described in Section 10.1.3.
+In this example a hurricane simulation is built from ocean and atmosphere Gridded Component.
+Since the whole hurricane simulation is a Gridded Component, it could be easily be treated as a child and coupled to another Gridded Component, rather than being driven directly by the application driver.
+A similar diagram could be drawn for an atmospheric model containing physics and dynamics components, as described in Section 11.1.3.

-code components to, for example, fill an export State object with data to be shared with other components or query an import State object to determine its contents.
-In keeping with the overall requirements for high-performance it is permitted for import State and export State contents to use references or pointers to component data, so that costly data copies of potentially very large data structures can be avoided where possible.
+import State object to determine its contents.
+In keeping with the overall requirements for high-performance it is permitted for import State and export State contents to use references or pointers to Component data, so that costly data copies of potentially large data structures can be avoided where possible.
 The content of an import State and an export State can be made self-describing.

-10.2.2 Interface Standards
+11.2.2 Interface standards

 The import State and export State abstractions are designed to be flexible enough so that ESMF does not need to mandate a single format for fields.
-For example, ESMF does not prescribe the units of quantities exported or imported; instead it provides mechanisms to describe units, memory layout, and grid coordinates.
+For example, ESMF does not prescribe the units of quantities exported or imported.
+However, ESMF does provide mechanisms to describe units, memory layout, and grid coordinates.
 This allows the ESMF software to support a range of different policies for physical fields.
 The interoperability experiments that we are using to demonstrate ESMF make use of the emerging CF conventions [1] for describing physical fields.
 This is a policy choice for that set of experiments.
 The ESMF software itself can support arbitrary conventions for labeling and characterizing the contents of States.

-10.2.3 Gridded Component Class
+11.2.3 Gridded Component class